noon92/femtofox/usb_config.md

 ### Boot codes

-When the Femtofox is finished booting, it will blink its User LED (see below) in a pattern which can be used to gather info on its status or help diagnose issues.
+When the Femtofox is finished booting, it will blink its User LED (see below) in a  which can be used to gather info on its status or help diagnose issues.

 ![LEDs](assets/images/leds.png)